cuernodegazpacho/legotrain/README.md

 This package depends on https://github.com/undera/pylgbst

 Example of computer control using this software.
-The entire sequence is done with hands off, although the handset controller remains fully functional. https://www.youtube.com/watch?v=AUTcSPW_DJ4
+The entire sequence is done with hands off, although the handset controller remains fully functional and available for the user to modify the train's default behavior https://www.youtube.com/watch?v=AUTcSPW_DJ4

 ## Design

-In the configuration currently implemented, two trains equipped with vision sensors (LEGO® Powered Up 88007 Color & Distance Sensor) run on a simple (topologically) circular track equipped with  two lateral branches that serve as train stations, each one dedicated to its own train.
-The trains run against each other, and the software takes care of preventing collisions by ensuring that they can only cross each other when one is parked on, or moving towards, its own station.
-Switches that connect the station branch with the main line are fixed.
+In the configuration currently implemented, two trains equipped with vision sensors (LEGO® Powered Up 88007 Color & Distance Sensor) run on a simple (topologically) circular track equipped with two lateral branches that act as train stations, each one dedicated to its own train.
+The trains run against each other, and the software takes care of preventing collisions by ensuring that they can only cross each other when one is parked on its own station.
+Switches that connect the station branches with the main line are fixed, effectively creating a unique and distinct path for each train.

 ### Trains